AI Use Cases/Logistics

 The AI Solution

 Revenue Institute builds a logistics-native deal desk AI that ingests live data from Oracle TMS, MercuryGate, your load board feeds, and EDI networks - then models pricing in real time against your actual cost structure.
 The system learns your freight lanes, driver utilization patterns, fuel volatility, and detention/demurrage exposure, then recommends floor and target pricing for every inbound RFQ within 90 seconds.
-It integrates directly into your sales workflow: quotes flow in via email or API, the AI scores them against your margin requirements and capacity constraints, and your sales team reviews and execute with a single click.
+It integrates directly into your sales workflow: quotes flow in via email or API, the AI scores them against your margin requirements and capacity constraints, and your sales team reviews and executes with a single click.

 Automated Workflow Execution